saivenkatreddy29/Conveyer_belt/README.md

 * Scipy -- pip install scipy

 **Installation**
-* The device should have atleast 4GB RAM and recommonded is 8GB.
+* The device should have at least 4GB RAM, and the recommended amount is 8GB.
-* It is mandatory to have NVIDIA GPU recommonded GTX 2060 or higher.
+* It is mandatory to have an NVIDIA GPU, with a recommended model of GTX 2060 or higher
 * NVIDIA CUDA Toolkit (this will be installed with ZED SDK).
 * Download the ZED SDK version 4.x from [StereoLabs website](https://www.stereolabs.com/developers).
 * The detail commands to follow are [HERE](./Descriptions/commands_to_install_ZED_SDK.md).